ExpediaGroup/graphql-kotlin/docs/spring-server/spring-overview.md

 ---

 [graphql-kotlin-spring-server](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/graphql-kotlin-spring-server)
-is a Spring Boot auto-configuration library that automatically configures beans required to start up a reactive (aka [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html)) GraphQL web server.
+is a Spring Boot auto-configuration library that automatically configures beans required to start up a reactive GraphQL web server.

+This library is built on a [Spring WebFlux (reactive)](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) stack.
+By dropping dependencies like [Spring Web MVC (servlet)](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) we can have a fully non-blocking server.

 ## Setup